-DCP Front Setback Side Setback Rear Setback Bankstown 3 - 15m May be required May be required Botany Bay 9m 2-3m (depends on adjoining residential and/or impact on streetscape) Nil to 3m Blacktown 7.5-20m (dependent on road classification) May be required May be required Camden 7.5m Assessed on merit of the application Assessed on merit of the application Campbelltown 10-30m (dependent on road classification and/or specified roads) N/A N/A Canterbury 5m+ (minimum, depends on whether there is front car parking) N/A N/A Cumberland 5m Nil, except for specified circumstances (E.g., screening required for adjoining residential) Nil, except for specified circumstances (e.g., screening required for adjoining residential) Fairfield 10m (5m to be used for landscaping unless otherwise specified in certain locations) N/A N/A Liverpool 5-20m (dependent on road/specified location) N/A N/A Newcastle 5m 6m (sites greater than 10,000m2) 6m (sites greater than 10,000m2) Parramatta Correspond to existing building line where there is a defined built edge (continuous setback to the street desirable) Dependent on impact on amenity of adjoining development Nil where there will be no impact on streetscape or amenity of adjoining development Penrith 9-20m N/A N/A Port Stephens 6m Set in accordance with the BCA Merit based approach, 1.5m buffer zone Rockdale Must respond to dominant street setback and character (at least 7.5m if opposite a Residential Zone and not separated by a Classified Road) 4.5m (if a common boundary with residential zone) 6m (if a common boundary with residential zone) Shellharbour 7m plus half the building height for sites with frontage to a main road, otherwise 5m plus half the building height for all other sites.
+DCP Front Setback Side Setback Rear Setback Bankstown kstown 3 - 15m May be required Botany Bay 9m 2-3m (depends on adjoining residential and/or impact on streetscape) Nil to 3m Blacktown 7.5-20m (dependent on road classification) May be required May be required Camden 7.5m Assessed on merit of the application Assessed on merit of the application Campbelltown 10-30m (dependent on road classification and/or specified roads) N/A N/A Canterbury 5m+ (minimum, depends on whether there is front car parking) N/A N/A Cumberland 5m Nil, except for specified circumstances (E.g., screening required for adjoining residential) Nil, except for specified circumstances (e.g., screening required for adjoining residential) Fairfield 10m (5m to be used for landscaping unless otherwise specified in certain locations) N/A N/A Liverpool 5-20m (dependent on road/specified location) N/A N/A Newcastle 5m 6m (sites greater than 10,000m2) 6m (sites greater than 10,000m2) Parramatta Arramatta Correspond to existing building line where there is a defined built edge (continuous setback to the street desirable) Nil where there will be no impac on streetscape or amenity of adjoining development Penrith 9-20m N/A N/A Port Stephens 6m Set in accordance with the BCA Merit based approach, 1.5m buffer zone Rockdale ckdale Must respond to dominant street setback and character (if a common (at least 7.5m if opposite a Residential Zone and not separated by a Classified Road) 6m (if a common boundary with residential zone) Shellharbour 7m plus half the building height for sites with frontage to a main road, otherwise 5m plus half the building height for all other sites.
 Where an industrial building has a frontage to more than one street, the setback from the secondary street must be 4 metres minimum Merit based assessment, subject to BCA.
 Shoalhaven 10m+ N/A N/A Sutherland 9-20m (varies based on zone/location as well as for corner properties) Nil is permitted Nil is permitted Wollongong 7.5 - 20m (dependent on road type) Nil, unless building abuts residential zone Nil, unless building abuts residential zone